-To accomplish the goal of Affordable Housing Rehabilitation, the City identified several projects in our 2018 through 2021 Annual Action Plans, including Owner-Occupied and Rental Housing Rehabilitation Programs.
+To accomplish the goal of Affordable Housing Rehabilitation, the City identified several projects in our Annual Action Plans, including Owner-Occupied and Rental Housing Rehabilitation Programs.

-During Program Year 2021, the City completed a total of nine (9) units of owner-occupied rehabilitation, working with Neighbors of Watertown (NOWI), the City's sub-recipient for this program.
-The units completed were from projects identified in PY2018 (3 units), PY2019 (3 units) and PY2020 (3 units).
-After some delays encountered during 2020 due to the COVID-19 pandemic, 2021 was a successful year as rehabilitation projects got back on track.
-The City has completed all owner-occupied rehabilitation projects up to and through Program Year 2019.
-The City expects to close out the owner-occupied grant funds from 2020 and 2021 within the next nine (9) months, prior to the end of the 2022 program year.
+During Program Year 2022, the City completed a total of six (6) units of owner-occupied rehabilitation, working with Neighbors of Watertown (NOWI), the City's sub-recipient for this program.
+The units completed were from projects identified in PY 2020 (4 units), and PY 2021 (2 units).
+Due to delays in contractor availability, project completions were not as high as previous years.
+However, the City is confident that with additional contractor outreach, production will pick up in the next year.